celsomsilva/forecastathon/README.md

 **Completed — Forecastathon Season 3**

-This repository documents the final state of the forecasting framework applied during Autonity Forecastathon Season 3.

-The approach finished **6th overall** in the final leaderboard.
+This repository documents a statistically grounded forecasting framework used in Autonity Forecastathon Season 3, finishing **6th overall** in an open, on-chain forecasting competition with real market incentives.

 see official results: [Forecastathon-Leaderboard](https://forecastathon.ai/leaderboard?table=forecast-accuracy)